autostyle/autostyle/plugin-gradle/README.md

     +\t\tif·(targets.length·==·0)·{
     ...
-  You might want to adjust -PmaxCheckMessageLines=50 -PmaxFilesToList=10 -PminLinesPerFile=4 to see more violations Run 'gradlew autostyleApply' to fix these violations.
+  You might want to adjust -PmaxCheckMessageLines=50 -PmaxFilesToList=10 -PminLinesPerFile=4 to see more violations Run './gradlew autostyleApply' to fix the violations.

 cmd> gradlew autostyleApply
 :autostyleApply